Cvitan Spužević: Biography

 Spužević was born into a Bosnian Croat family which had been honored and celebrated with verses by the 19th century Croatian poet S.S.
 Kranjčević.
 Spužević graduated from Mostar Realgymnasium in 1901/2.
 After completing his law studies, he practiced law in Mostar.
 He was close to the Catholic Church and his practice was also employed as a legal representative for Herzegovina Franciscan friars’ in Kingdom of Yugoslavia.
 Spužević was active in politics and public life in general between the two world wars.
-Since 1910, he was a member of the Mostar branch of Croatian cultural society "Napredak", while in 1929 he was elected its vicepresident.
+Since 1910, he was a member of the Mostar branch of Croatian cultural society "Napredak", while in 1929 he was elected its vice president.
 In 1927 elections he opposed the policy of the Croatian Peasant Party (HSS) and founded Croatian National Union (HNZ) in opposition to it.
 In 1928 Spužević was also a founding member of the Fishermen society of Bosnia-Herzegovina branch in Mostar.
 In 1935 he was a board member of the Land bank of Bosnia-Herzegovina (Zemaljska banka za BiH).